PeoplePlusAI/HWW-How-We-Work/Charter.md

 - Make it very **easy and instantaneous** for someone ready to roll up their sleeves to **volunteer and contribute.**
 - **Ambitious ai ideas** for the country are able to **find a home** in our network **quickly and easily.**
 - **Time and energy** required for running & **managing working-groups** should be **minimal.**
-- **Foster a culture** where partners and volunteers actively nurture ideas.
+- **Foster a culture** where partners and volunteers actively nurture projects and experiments.

 # Next Commitments
 - [ ] Make first set of How We Work GitBook pages public - Nov 24